Quality Assurance Fact Sheet

 The facility must establish minimal thresholds for the quality assurance metrics.
 Quarterly, the facility director must attest to the effectiveness of quality improvement efforts and address plans for remediation of metrics that do not meet the minimal threshold.
 Quarterly reports must be signed and dated by the facility director and maintained for at least five years.

-When selecting indicators, a facility may develop their own or may be selected from the AASM published Quality Measures.
-When selecting indicators consider the following:
+When selecting indicators, a facility may develop their own through facility collaboration or select from the AASM published Quality Measures.
+When developing indicators consider the following:

 - Measurement/Methodology is the tool used to support the evidence gathered.

-- Example: Process measures may use the medical record or patient encounter documentation note; questionnaires etc. Outcome measures may use sleep measurement tools such as SAQLI (Sleep Apnea Quality of Life Inventory); FOSQ (Functional Outcome of Sleep Questionnaire);
+- Example: Process measures may use the medical record or patient encounter documentation note (questionnaires etc.).
+Outcome measures may use sleep measurement tools such as SAQLI (Sleep Apnea Quality of Life Inventory) or FOSQ (Functional Outcome of Sleep Questionnaire).

 |Process Measure for OSA||Baseline Assessment of OSA Symptoms|